Our Soy Sourcing & Deforestation Policy

 In the eight years since the Soy Moratorium, numerous organizations stepped forward to develop criteria, protocols and certifications for sustainable soy cultivation.
 The Round Table on Responsible Soy (RTRS), ProTerra Foundation and the Brazilian Association of Vegetable Oil Industries (ABIOVE) are among the participants in development and implementation of the different standards.
 And, the Consumer Goods Forum (CGF) developed guidelines for its members on what criteria to follow.
 Mars is a member of CGF and supports the group’s standards “The Sustainable Soy Sourcing Guidelines.”

 Our ambition is to ensure that, by the end of 2017, 100% of the soy we purchase in Brazil will be certified and coming from operations that are in compliance with the Brazil Forest Code.
-This means that, from and after 2018, Mars will only source material in Brazil that has been certified by a third party verification system, such as RTRS or ProTerra.
+We are partnering with leading soy suppliers, including Cargill and Selecta to achieve this.
+Additionally we are members of RTRS, a civil organization that promotes responsible production, processing and trading of soy.
+We work closely together with both RTRS and ProTerra to progress our ambition.

 Because Mars sources from millers and crushers rather than directly from growers, we are engaging with leading soy suppliers.
 We have already met with them to clarify our expectations and to establish processes to validate compliance.